Correia-jpv/fucking-awesome-angular/README.md

 * [appwrite](https://github.com/appwrite/appwrite) - Using Appwrite, you can easily integrate your [Angular app](https://appwrite.io/docs/quick-starts/angular) with user authentication and multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, cloud functions, and more services.
 * [permit](https://www.permit.io/) - An authorization-as-a-service solution that can be used with [Angular](https://www.permit.io/blog/how-to-implement-role-based-access-control-rbac-in-angular).
 * [ngxfire](https://github.com/teve-no/ngxfire) - Zoneless AngularFire replacement.
+* [FusionAuth Angular SDK](https://fusionauth.io/docs/sdks/angular-sdk) - [FusionAuth](https://fusionauth.io/) SDK helps manage authentication state for your Angular app and provides functionality to login, register, and logout users.
+It also can be configured to automatically manage your refresh token.

 #### Builders